 Upon the Closing of the Merger, the Company cancelled and converted all 1,155,909,367 shares of issued and outstanding convertible preferred stock into 1,155,909,367 shares of Lucid common stock based upon the conversion rate as calculated pursuant to Legacy Lucid's memorandum and articles of association at the date and time that the Merger became effective.
-As of December 31, 2022 and 2021, there were no issued and outstanding shares of convertible preferred stock.
+As of December 31, 2023 and 2022, there were no issued and outstanding shares of convertible preferred stock.

-In 2014 through April 2021, the Company had issued Series A, Series B, Series C, and Series D and Series E convertible preferred stock ("Series A," "Series B," "Series C," "Series D," "Series E," respectively) (collectively, the "Convertible Preferred Stock").
+In 2014 through April 2021, the Company had issued Series A, Series B, Series C, and Series D and Series E convertible preferred stock ("Series A," "Series B," "S